Skip to Main Content

 Reporting guidelines may enhance reproducibility of your research.

-Note, some journals may require that the manuscript report follows reporting guidelines for the relevant study type.
+• Journals may require that the manuscript report follows specific reporting guidelines for the relevant study type.
 For example, see Guidelines for Specific Study Types found in the PLOS ONE Submission Guidelines.

 Journal Author Name Estimator (Jane)- Paste the tite/abstract in the search box and Jane will compare terms in your title/abstract with those from documents in PubMed and retrieve best matching journals.